AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-map-cat.md

 Image map data.
 None or more complete HTML `<AREA>` elements, sorted front-to-back.

-The server will interpret and may change the SHAPE and COORDS attributes.
-(SHAPE=CIRCLE is not supported in this release.)
+The server interprets and may change the SHAPE and COORDS attributes (SHAPE=CIRCLE is not supported in this release).
 All other attributes of `<AREA>` are passed through without modification.
 Coordinate values specified with the COORDS attribute must be pixel offsets from the top-left corner of the unmodified source image. (`%` coordinates are not supported in this release and may not be processed correctly.)

 ## Properties {#section-f52d89fd399b4356ac05277e6c12f956}